Scarcity marketing is nothing new, but the big question is, does it actually work?

 By identifying which types to use and when and where to use them, you can employ them to their full potential.

 However, be very aware of the caveats listed.
-Overuse or wrong use can lead to customers growing tired of it as a tactic and may even see them seeking products and services elsewhere.
+Overuse or misuse can lead customers to grow tired of it as a tactic and even seek products and services elsewhere.

 If you’re not already employing scarcity marketing, maybe it’s time your marketing teams considered it.
 Done right, it can be highly effective.